 Pharmacy POS SaaS, however, can change that.
 The SaaS model makes it possible for the pharmacy to pay for the system monthly as an operating expense rather than make a large capital expenditure for the upgrade.
 SaaS also includes security patches and other maintenance, so the business is always operating the latest, most secure software version for no additional fees.

 Furthermore, because POS SaaS is delivered via an internet connection, it’s easier for your prospect to add mobile POS capabilities and access data remotely.
-After more than a year of social distancing and remote work, managers will quickly recognize the value.
+After a long season of social distancing and remote work, managers will quickly recognize the value.

 You may also be able to capture a prospect’s attention with value-added services, such as loyalty rewards programs or gift cards, which can help level the playing field with their larger competitors.

 POS SaaS will also give small pharmacies new insights.
-The data from these systems can populate real-time reporting on sales, margin, inventory, compliance, labor and more, giving managers the information they need to for smart decision making.
+The data from these systems can populate real-time reporting on sales, margin, inventory, compliance, labor and more, giving managers the information they need for smart decision-making.